vikasgokavi/S3-Object-Storage-and-Governance/README.md

 5.Under Block public access (bucket settings), choose Edit to change the settings.​ Deselect the Block all public access option, and then leave all other options deselected.​

 Notice that all of the individual options remain deselected.
-When deselecting all public access, you must then select the individual options that apply to your situation and security objectives.
+When deselecting all public access, we must then select the individual options that apply to our situation and security objectives.
 Both ACLs and bucket policies are used later in the lab, so they all remain deselected in this task.
-In a production environment, it is recommended to use the least permissive settings possible.
-Refer to the Amazon S3 block public access link in the Additional Resources section at the end of the lab for more information.​
+In a production environment, it is recommended to use the least permissive settings possible. ​

 Choose Save changes​

 ​<img width="960" alt="Screenshot 2024-03-23 202655" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/bd77d411-f333-4f08-97be-b033f1f85b43">

-6.A dialogue box opens asking you to confirm your changes.
-Type ​
+6.A dialogue box opens asking us to confirm our changes.

-confirm​

- in the field, and then choose Confirm​
+Type ​confirm​ in the field, and then choose Confirm​.

 ​<img width="960" alt="Screenshot 2024-03-23 202820" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/566c381c-5a88-4b14-9304-e1002acd3df1">